mikahayk/Artifice/README.md

 ![poster](https://i.imgur.com/BMo5Vzn.jpg)

-Artifice is a social VR experience to distinguish between human and robots.
+<b>Artifice is a social VR experience to distinguish between human and robots. </b>

 <h4>WHY</h4>
 We would like to test if humans can be replaced by machines in the future.
 Particularly, prove that human can sense the synergy from another human being.